BernardinD/MembershipApp/README.md

 ### Windows
-On first creation the app will need to be built using the command `pyinstaller --onefile .\Membership.spec` after adding a 'client_secret.json' file to the assets directory as well as an 'club_logo.ico' file to the head directory
+On first creation the app will need to be built using the command `pyinstaller --onefile .\Membership.spec` after adding a 'client_secret.json' file to the assets directory as well as an 'club_logo.ico' file to the head directory if you wish the app to have your club logo

+After the command finishes you'll find the application in the 'dist' folder

 ### Android
 On a Linux machine you will have to run `buildozer -- `